Questionnaire construction: Questionnaire construction issues

 If a survey question actually contains more than one issue, the researcher will not know which one the respondent is answering.
 Care should be taken to ask one question at a time.

 Questions and prepared responses (for multiple-choice) should be neutral as to intended outcome.
 A biased question or questionnaire encourages respondents to answer one way rather than another.
 Even questions without bias may leave respondents with expectations.
 The order or grouping of questions is also relevant; early questions may bias later questions.
 Loaded questions evoke emotional responses and may skew results.

 The list of prepared responses should be collectively exhaustive; one solution is to use a final write-in category for "other ".
 The possible responses should also be mutually exclusive, without overlap.
 Respondents should not find themselves in more than one category, for example in both the "married" category and the "single" category (in such a case there may be need for separate questions on marital status and living situation).

 Many people will not answer personal or intimate questions.
 For this reason, questions about age, income, marital status, etc. are generally placed at the end of the survey.
 This way, even if the respondent refuses to answer these questions, he/she will have already answered the research questions.

-Presentation of the questions on the page (or computer screen) and use of white space, colors, pictures, charts, or other graphics may affect respondent's interest – or distract from the questions.
-Numbering of questions may be helpful.
+Visual presentation of the questions on the page (or computer screen) and use of white space, colors, pictures, charts, or other graphics may affect respondent's interest – or distract from the questions.
+There are four primary design elements: words (meaning), numbers (sequencing), symbols (e.g. arrow), and graphics (e.g. text boxes).
+In translated questionnaires, the design elements also take into account the writing practice (e.g. Spanish words are lengthier and require more space on the page or on the computer screen) and text orientation (e.g. Arabic is read from right to left) to prevent data missingness.